Fintan Halpenny

 structure.

-We've jumped through all these hoops: defined Yoneda
+We've jumped through all these hoops: defined Yoneda, lift, and lower, and now what?
+Well let's see what

-happens when we change the earlier example to use Yoneda
+happens when we change the earlier example to use Yoneda.

-so the interface of the function still looks the same.
+and finally lower the Yoneda back to Either so the interface of the function still looks the same.

 let EitherText = ./Either/Type Text